-Program grants are given to students majoring in selected fields.
+Program grants are awarded to students majoring in selected fields.

-As a supplementary form of financial aid, LAU offers employment to students who have acquired desired work skills catering to the needs of the university.
+As a supplementary form of financial aid, LAU offers employment to students who have acquired desired work skills catering to the needs of the University.
 Placement and hourly rates depend on the student’s skills and academic level.
-Interested students can apply online.
+Interested students may apply online.

 Financial Aid for Medical and Pharmacy Students

-Merit scholarships are awarded to the top 10% of the students in each class.
+Merit scholarships are awarded to the top 10 percent of the students in each class.

 Grants are percentage discount available to students demonstrating financial need.

-Bank loans through agreements with certain banks are arranged allowing Lebanese students to benefit from interest free-loans during their tenure at LAU.
-The interest amount is borne by LAU up until the students’ exit date, after which the interest is covered by the students themselves.
+Bank loans arranged through agreements with certain banks allow Lebanese students to benefit from interest free-loans during their tenure at LAU.
+The interest amount is borne by LAU up to the students’ exit date, after which the interest is covered by the students themselves.

 Federal Loans for U.S. Citizens

 LAU participates in the U.S. Federal Direct Loan Program, in which the U.S. Department of Education acts as the lender.
-This loan program is available to undergraduate and graduate students with U.S. citizenship, or green card holders, excluding medical, pharmacy and nursing students in a “Special” status, and students enrolled in fewer than 6 credit hours.
+This loan program is available to undergraduate and graduate students with U.S. citizenship or green cards, excluding medical, pharmacy and nursing students and students enrolled in fewer than 6 credit hours.
 Eligible students interested in this type of financial assistance must first submit a Free Application for Federal Student Aid (FAFSA) online using the school code for LAU, G41133.

 Applying for Financial Aid